Bustling and colorful Mexico City

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 Mexico City, one of the most famous and notorious cities of the world.
 The city has not always had the best name, but in recent years this has changed more and more.
 This city is a fascinating metropolis and it became one of my favorite cities in the world.
 It's probably not your first choice in Mexico, but give it a chance.
-The city of millions also has a whole other side: centuries-old culture, large parks, lively markets and more than 200 museums.
+The city of millions has a whole other side: centuries-old culture, large parks, lively markets, amazing restaurants and more than 200 museums.
 You'll love it!

 Mexico City is huge, but it has many nice compact neighborhoods.
 Here some Spanish influence, there a touch of France, a little Madrid and a dose of just Mexico.
 Here a list of our favorite neighborhoods and what to do.

 La Condesa is a lovely fancy and authentic neighborhood.
-It has trendy, nice restaurants, great terraces and shops with better souvenirs than just sombreros.
+It has trendy restaurants, great terraces and shops with better souvenirs than just sombreros.
 We recommend to have lunch at the vegetarian restaurant Veguísima.
 Mexico City is without a doubt a culinary destination pur sang with cuisines at a very high level.

-Roma is a beautiful green neighborhood with beautiful old houses, traditional food stands, hip mezcal bars, top notch restaurants and beautiful people.
+Roma is a beautiful green neighborhood with old houses, traditional food stands, hip mezcal bars, top notch restaurants and beautiful people.
 It's a hipster neighborhood where the locals themselves like to come.
 A day in Roma could look like this: Start your day with Breakfast at Rosetta (very nice coffee shop).
 On Sundays you can score nice Mexican design at: Trafico Bazar (a place where local designers gather great shoes, clothes and other cool stuff).
 For an healthy organic lunch had over to Plantasia or eat vegan taco's at Por siempre vegana 2.
 Have a coffee at El Cardinal (very nice coffee shop with good wifi and vibes).
 You can finish the afternoon with Mezcal at Cabrera 7.

 We like the historical center of Mexico but it does feel a bit touristy.
 If you want to have the best view of down town we recommend drinking beer on the roof terrace of the Gran Hotel.